-A normally have graduated from an appropriate four-year full-time undergraduate course in the University of New South Wales or other approved university or tertiary institution at a level of performance acceptable to the Committee; and
+(1) have graduated from an appropriate four-year full-time undergraduate course in the University of New South Wales or other approved university or tertiary institution at a level of performance acceptable to the Committee; and

-B have had approved teaching experience at tertiary level of not less than two full-time years or its equivalent.
+(2) have had teaching and/or administrative experience of not less than two full-time years or its equivalent at a level acceptable to the Committee.

-3. In special cases, a person may be permitted to register as a candidate for the degree if he submits evidence of such academic and teaching experience as may be approved by the Committee.
+3. In special circumstances a person may be permitted to register as a candidate for the degree if that person submits evidence of such academic, teaching and professional experience as may be approved by the Committee.